yale-cpsc-223/pset-hookbook-1/README.md

 There are several anomalies that your program must handle:
 * The first two command-line arguments do not necessarily refer to text files that exist and are readable by your program.
 If either of the files is cannot be opened, your program must print a message to `stderr` and exit with status code `1`.
-The error message must be `"Invalid filename: "` followed by the value of the command-line argument that caused the error and a newline.
+The error message must be `"Invalid filename: "` followed by the value of the command-line argument that caused the error, followed by a newline.
     * If *both* files are unopenable, then the *first* filename should be displayed as the invalid one, and the second one should be ignored.
 * The third command-line argument could be anything.
 If it is not one of `-n`, `-v`, or `-t`, your program must print a message to `stderr` and exit with status code `1`.
-The error message must be `"Invalid argument: "` followed by the value of the command-line argument that caused the error and a newline.
+The error message must be `"Invalid argument: "` followed by the value of the command-line argument that caused the error, followed by a newline.
 * The program may be invoked with fewer than 3 command line arguments, in which case your program must print the string `"Invalid arguments"` followed by a newline to `stderr` and exit with status code `1`.
 * The program may be invoked with more than 3 command-line arguments, in which case your program must ignore any argument after the third.
 * Except that the first line of a profile is the pirate's name, no order is defined among the fields in a pirate's profile.
-* There may be some pirates that are missing a field in their profile (for example, a pirate that is unemployed will not have a vessel in their profile).
+* There may be some pirates that are missing a field in their profile (for example, a pirate that is unemployed may not have a vessel in their profile).
 * Some lines may have a label that is not one of `name`, `title`, `vessel`, `port`, `treasure`, or `skill`.
 Such lines should be ignored.
 * There may be several pirate profiles that share a name, in which case only the profile for the *first* pirate with a given name must be stored in the list of pirates.